fastify/fastify-vite/README.md

 Subscribe to [this newsletter](https://www.getrevue.co/profile/fastify-dx) to be notified when the first public beta release is out.

-If you're currently using fastify-vite, make sure to fix your dependencies at the **2.3.1** release.
+If you're currently using fastify-vite, make sure to freeze it in your dependencies at the **2.3.1** release.